teamscode/teamscode-website/content/contests/spring-2022/rules.md

 ### Problem Points

 * All problems are each worth 100 points.
 Each problem has some number of tests (usually 10 or 20).
-Sample test worth 0 point.
-If you solve X judge tests correctly for a problem with Y judge tests, you get (X/Y * 100) points.
+Sample test is worth 0 point.
+If you solve X non-sample tests correctly for a problem with Y non-sample tests, you get (X/Y * 100) points.
 * Note that each test may have multiple test cases where each test case must be solved correctly to get points for the test.
 * Output must match **exactly** with expected output to receive points for the test case - there is no partial credit.